wunderwerkio/verdaccio-static-access-token-middleware-plugin/README.md

 ## Motivation

 Verdaccio supports creating NPM tokens via the `npm token` command already.
-However, verdaccio uses JWT for the tokens which have an expiry date for security reasons and because the JWT cannot be invalidated on the server side.
+However, verdaccio uses JWT for the tokens which have an expiry date.

 When using verdaccio as a registriy in CI/CD setups, having to use tokens with an expiration date (which is rather short lived when using JWT) is really annoying.

+Using JWT with no expiration date or not validating JWTs expiration date is not an option, because the token contains all necesarry information and cannot be invalidated from the server side.

 This plugins enables you to specify a hard-coded list of access tokens in the verdaccio config.